LilianCruanes/neo4j_for_django/docs/sessions.md

 ---

 # Login
-Like in the the native Django packages you'll have to create a form that allows to receive the datas in the view.
+Like in the native Django packages you'll have to create a form that allows to receive the datas in the view.

-After and like in the native Django, login an user is composed of 2 steps :
+After and like in the native Django, logging an user is composed of 2 steps :
 <br/>
 <br/>
 1. First; use the **`authenticate()`** method from **`neo4j_for_django.contrib.auth.authentication`** to check and retrieve the user if one exists with the email and the password provided by the user.
 This method takes as parameters, the **email** and **password** retrieved.